ireaneus/opensource-cheats/ansible.md

-# 🧰 Ansible Installation & Bootstrap Setup Guide (Kubuntu / Ubuntu-Based)
+# 🧰 Ansible Installation & Bootstrap Setup Guide

 This guide walks you through installing Ansible, configuring your environment, and bootstrapping managed hosts with a dedicated automation user.